Happy 2021 – Web crawling only gives you YouTube first, last, and always.

-Google has been picking up more and more of our technical articles then art which just means we need to sit down and do more drawing to balance things out.
+Google has been picking up more and more of our technical articles than art which just means we need to sit down and do more drawing to balance things out.
 Despite all of this Google stays focused on my site for a good page and a half before it starts looking at other web pages, social networks, and thumbnails.
 Which is very good and what we would expect if someone typed in our domain name.

 Bing comparison test – #2

 Bing pushed hard into the market in the mid-2000s powered by Microsoft as being a competitive search engine to Google.
 Bing claims to use its own methodologies of indexing and even has its own webmaster utility on ranking better with Bing.
-Looking through our own statistical analysis Bing only direct people to this site about %4 percent of the time in contrast to Google direction of traffic at %64.
+Looking through our own statistical analysis Bing only directs people to this site about %4 percent of the time in contrast to Google’s direction of traffic at %64.

 Bing search results start off similar to Google with a random selection of articles.
-Strangely the second result is yet-another-hit to my site referencing one of our LSD-driven short stories. and then it proceeds to reference other sites that we published works on and eventually forums and wiki’s there-after.
-Perhaps Bing likes stories more-so than Google?
+Strangely the second result is yet another hit to my site referencing one of our LSD-driven short stories. and then it proceeds to reference other sites that we published works on and eventually forums and wikis there-after.
+Perhaps Bing likes stories more so than Google?

 The video search bar on Bing has to be the most disappointing out of all of the engines out there.
-Although if you search the forums of Bing; They claim that they index DailyMotion, Vimeo, YouTube, and even indexes videos on ABC, NBC, TMZ, The associated press.
+Although if you search the forums of Bing; They claim that they index DailyMotion, Vimeo, YouTube, and even indexes videos on ABC, NBC, TMZ, and The associated press.

 Since we never made it to big-time news outlets (Nor would we want to) It gives this illusion that S-Config.com does not even exist.
 If you start clicking through some of these videos it’s YouTubers referencing to my site over one topic or another which is totally cool.
 However, Bing never indexes videos that exist on this very server.
 We have sent an inquiry about this on the Microsoft WebMaster Bing Forums however we are still awaiting some form of response to this.